Configure the map

 You can add existing layers, create layers, reorder and group layers, and remove layers from the map using Field Maps Designer.
 To begin managing content, complete the following steps:

-1. In a browser, sign in to your organization and open Field Maps Designer from the app launcher in ArcGIS Online or the app launcher in ArcGIS Enterprise.
+1. In a browser, sign in to your organization and open Field Maps Designer from the app launcher in ArcGIS Online.

 2. Click the map card to configure the map.